Jay0494/global_pancreatic_cancer_insights/README.md

    - Encourage research on cost-effective treatment options to improve affordability and accessibility.

 ### **Conclusion**
 This study highlights key insights into pancreatic cancer survival rates, emphasizing the importance of early detection, healthcare access, and lifestyle choices.
+Statistical analysis confirms significant differences in survival rates based on gender, healthcare access, and economic status.
 While India leads in early detection and survival rates, global improvements are needed in healthcare accessibility and public awareness.
 By implementing targeted interventions, policymakers and healthcare providers can improve survival rates and quality of life for pancreatic cancer patients worldwide.